codestudiohq/laravel-totem/README.md

 #### Installation

-`Totem` requires Laravel v5.5.Use composer to install totem to your Laravel project
+`Totem` requires Laravel v5.4 and above.
+Use composer to install totem to your Laravel project

     composer require studio/laravel-totem

-Laravel Totem supports auto package discovery for Laravel v5.5.
+> Laravel Totem supports auto package discovery for Laravel v5.5, therefore service provider registration is not required in Laravel v5.5

+Add `TotemServiceProvider` to the `providers` array of your Laravel v5.4 application's config/app.php

+    Studio\Totem\Providers\TotemServiceProvider::class,

-Once `Laravel Totem` is installed , publish `Totem` assets to your public folder using the following command
+Once `Laravel Totem` is installed & registered, you can publish `Totem` assets to your public folder using the following command

     php artisan totem:assets